 - Article 506 (1) Set-offs are effected through the manifestation of one party's intention to the other.
-In such a case, no condition or time limit may be added to the manifestation of intention. - (2) A manifestation of intention as referred to in the preceding paragraph is effective retroactive to the time when the obligations of both parties became eligible to be set-off.
+In such a case, no condition or time limit may be added to the manifestation of intention. - (2) A manifestation of intention referred to in the preceding paragraph is effective retroactive to the time when the obligations of both parties became eligible to be set-off.

-(Set-Offs between Obligations with Different Places of Performance)

-- Article 507 Set-offs may be effected even if the places of performance of both obligations are different.
-In such case, the party seeking to effect the set-off must compensate the counterparty for any damage suffered as result of such set-off. - (Set-Offs Using a Claim Extinguished by Prescription as Claim Used to Assert Set-Off) - Article 508 If a claim extinguished by prescription was eligible for set-off prior to its extinguishment, the obligee may use that claim for the set-off.
+(Set-Offs Between Obligations with Different Places of Performance) Article 507 Set-offs may be effected even if the places of performance of both obligations are different.
+In that case, the party seeking to effect the set-off must compensate the counterparty for any damage suffered as result of that set-off.

+(Set-Offs Using a Claim Extinguished by Prescription as Claim Used to Assert Set-Off)

+Article 508 If a claim extinguished by prescription was eligible for set-off before its extinguishment, the obligee may use that claim for the set-off.

-(Prohibition of Effecting Set-Offs Against Claims Arising from Tortious Acts as Passive Sett-Off Claim)
+(Prohibition of Effecting Set-Offs Against Claims Arising from Tort as Passive Sett-Off Claim)

-- Article 509 The obligor of either of the following obligations may not duly assert a set-off against the obligee; provided, however, that this does not apply if the obligee acquires a claim corresponding to the relevant obligation from another person: - (i) an obligation for compensation for loss or damage based on a tort committed in bad faith; or - (ii) an obligation for compensation for loss or damage for death or injury to person (excluding the one set forth in the preceding item).

-(Prohibition of Set-Offs Against Any Claim Exempt from Attachment as Passive Set-Off Claim)

-Article 510 If any claim is exempt from attachment, the obligor of that claim may not assert the set-off as defense against the obligee of that claim.
+- Article 509 The obligor of either of the following obligations may not duly assert a set-off against the obligee; provided, however, that this does not apply if the obligee acquires a claim corresponding to the relevant obligation from another person: - (i) an obligation for damages based on a tort committed in bad faith; or - (ii) an obligation for damages for death or injury to person (excluding the one stated in the preceding item). - (Prohibition of Set-Offs Against Any Claim Exempt from Attachment as Passive Set-Off Claim) - Article 510 If any claim is exempt from seizure the obligor of that claim may not assert the set-off as defense against the obligee of that claim.